 Here’s how Discover balance transfer fees compare:

-Chase balance transfer fee: Either $5 or 5% of the amount of each transfer, whichever is greater in the first 60 days (5%, min $5 after)
+- Chase balance transfer fee: Either $5 or 3% of the amount of each transfer, whichever is greater in the first 60 days (5%, min $5 after)

 There are a few other things you should know about making a balance transfer with Discover.
 Discover’s balance transfer fee is added to the amount you transfer, becoming part of the balance you owe.
 You can only transfer up to your credit limit, including fees.
 Discover accepts balance transfers from other issuers’ credit cards and loans, but does not allow balance transfers from other Discover accounts.
 And balance transfers do not earn rewards.